 The theme for 2020's Mental Health Awareness week is 'kindness'.

-This year, particularly with the outbreak of the coronavirus, the week takes on even greater significance.
+This year, particularly with the outbreak of the coronavirus pandemic, the week takes on even greater significance.

 Various lockdown measures introduced by governments across the world have meant that many people have been forced to stay at home and limit social contact and interaction.